 You can have a look at the implementation here.
 It's just two classes, one ClientConnectionManager and one ManagedClientConnection class.

 PS.
 ESXX now runs really well on GAE.
 Timers, the http, https, mailto, jdbc (in-memory H2) and data URI protocols and HTML parsing, yep, works!
 Only the dns and ldap are non-functional (they will probably never work).
-Check out trunk from Subversion to try it yourself.
+Check out master from Git to try it yourself.
 Build using ant gae-war.

 Updated 2009-12-11: The URIs were double-encoded and query parameters did not work at all.
 Thanks for pointing this out, Thibaut!